-Cantor: Transfinite Numbers Einstein: Geometry and Experience The work of the Study Group, the translation of texts, and the constant reinterpretation of the book list which occurs as an immediate by-product of the discussions in seminars, tutorials and the laboratory represent research for the sake of teaching.
+Cantor: Transfinite Numbers

+Einstein: Geometry and Experience

+This represents the first line of research carried out by the St. John's faculty.
+Another line of research consists in the constant reinterpretation of the book list which occurs as an immediate by-product of teaching the books in seminar, in tutorial, and in the laboratory.
+The products of this kind of research go first into teaching.
 Production for publication and learned societies is and should be a secondary result.